 You know, when I heard this whole self-deporting thing, you know, the commercials you see on TV with Chris Denome, and she's saying, you know, if you leave now, there's a chance we would let you back in.

-But if you don't leave, and we have to get rid of you, you'll never come back.
+But if you don't leave and we have to get rid of you, you'll never come back.

-So some number of people are self-deporting.
+So some number of people are self-deporting, way more than I thought.

-But that is if these numbers are right, and you know, there's always a question about that.
+But that is, if these numbers are right, and you know, there's always a question about that.

 If really 1.6 million people left on their own on top of 400,000 deported, wouldn't you call that a really good job?

-Because remember, the at least the 400,000 are not all, but a lot of them are the worst.
+Because remember, at least the 400,000 are not all, but a lot of them are the worst.

 I don't know what percentage.